Summer is here and sun to be enjoyed! Summer days are ideal for cats who love to laze about in the heat.

 Ticks are most prevalent between May and October and tend to be found in grassy, wooded areas.
 If your cat enjoys exploring the world outside of your garden, then you should check them regularly for ticks.

 If you do find one, always use a special tick removal tool, don’t be tempted to try and remove it with tweezers.
 Ticks latch on very tightly and you may end up removing its body but leaving part of the mouth, which can cause infection and be very irritating for your cat.
 If a tick is removed within 24 hours, infection can be prevented.

 To protect your cat, use an effective parasite treatment that kills ticks within two days.
 Your vet will be able to prescribe a suitable one for your cat.
-More information on ticks can be found here.

 Hair balls and grooming